ginetta/skeleton/README.md

 ## <a id="templates">Jade templates, Data and translation</a>
 ### Jade
 We choose jade because it always renders valid HTML and it makes it easy to work in a modular way.
-It brings some key features like mixins and blocks promotes code reuse and maintainability.
+It brings some key features (e.g. mixins and blocks) that promotes code reuse and maintainability.
 ### Data & Translations
-Optionally you can store Data, even languages specific in, a JSON file.
-This data will be available in all jade files
+Optionally you can store data (even languages specific data) in a JSON file.
+This file is located under app/data/<language>.js.
+The data stored in this file will be available in all jade files under the data variable.
+If you have more that one language file will generate each page per data file.
+For instance, if you have a en.json and de.json container the language specific data for both english and german, skeleton will generate two html files for each page, each with their own specific language data.

 ## <a id="reusable-components">Reusable Components</a>